gc-bianchi/elevator/README.md

 - List of floors to visit must have at least one value
 - List of floors must all be integers greater than 0
 - List of floors cannot have a value greater than max number of floors
+- There is no elevator movement if list of floors to visit contain duplicate values that are adjacent to each other

 # Features that weren’t implemented
 - I wanted to prompt the user to set the max number of floors, but that wasn't part of the directions so I decided against that